atorcode/show-management-platform/README.md

 - `sam deploy --guided`
 - `sam deploy --config-env <env_name>` environments are different logical groupings of config.
 This feature can be used if environments are specified on samconfig.toml.

+### GitHub Actions

+- Protect main branch from pushes and require status checks to pass in order to create PR
+- Create separate CI/CD files for push to non-main branch, PR against main, and push to main.
+- Store AWS credentials in GitHub Secrets (Switch to OIDC later)
+- Parallelize format, lint, security-scan, test, and build jobs.
+Make deploy job depend on each of the previous jobs.

+### Testing

+- pytest for unit testing
+- bash script for e2e testing after deployment to dev environment

 ## Developer Setup